natenka/pyneng-book-en/docs/source/book/20_jinja2/whitespace_control.rst

 trim_blocks, lstrip_blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Parameter ``trim_blocks`` removes the first empty line after construction block if its value is True (default False).
+Parameter ``trim_blocks`` removes the first empty line after block if its value is True (default False).

-Effect of using the flag is considered by template example templates/env_flags.txt:
+Effect of using the flag is showed on example templates/env_flags.txt:

 ::